 - One Short Blast - This means "I intend to leave you on MY port side".
 When you pass near another boat, you will manuever by leaving them on your left side as you pass.
 If you are behind another boat, going the same direction and about to overtake it, one short blast means: "I intend to pass you on YOUR starboard side, MY port side".

 - One Prolonged Blast - This means you are leaving a dock or departing your slip.
 It signals to others a change in status and that you are getting underway.
 A prolonged blast is also sounded when a vessel is approaching a bend in a river where vessels coming from another direction cannot be seen.
 It is sometimes referred to as the “blind bend signal".

-- Three Short Blasts - This means that you are backing up, or using "astern propulsion."
+- Three Short Blasts - This means you are operating in astern propulsion, for example backing away from a dock

 - One Prolonged Blast + Three Short Blasts – This is technically two different signals in succession.
 One prolonged blast indicates you are getting under way, and three short blasts indicate you are backing up.
 This is what is sounded when you are departing a dock in reverse.

 - Five Short Blasts - This is the DANGER signal.
 Remember, that when you approach another vessel and hear either one or two short blasts, and you both understand their signal and can safely let them do it, then you are required to respond with the same signal in response.
 However, if you don't understand their intentions, or feel that their proposed maneuver is dangerous to either vessel, then you are required to sound the DANGER signal.